MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/register-with-azure.md

 Now that you've deployed the [Azure Stack HCI operating system](./operating-system.md) and [created a cluster](./create-cluster.md), you must register the cluster with Azure.

-This article describes how to register your Azure Stack HCI cluster with Azure via Windows Admin Center or PowerShell.
+This article describes how to register Azure Stack HCI with Azure via Windows Admin Center or PowerShell.
 For information on how to manage cluster registration, see [Manage cluster registration](../manage/manage-cluster-registration.md).

 ## About cluster registration